brosell/obsidian-stream-plugin/README.md

 ## Limitations and Known Issues

 - Expect bugs as the UI is under development.
-- Incompatibility with OpenAI's new o1 models, with a fix planned.
+- Not compatibility with OpenAI's new o1 models, with a fix planned.
 - Tested models: gpt-3.5-turbo, gpt-4, gpt-4o.

 ## Contributing